|

 to your favourite music or do something that will make

+you laugh.
 Live with gratitude—write

 in a reflection journal; make a list of your favourite